Sierra de Tepoztlán

-Sierra de Tepoztlan or Tepozteco Mountain is located near the village of Tepoztlán, a Pueblo Mágico, in Morelos, Mexico.
+Sierra de Tepoztlán or Tepozteco Mountain is located near the village of Tepoztlán, a Pueblo Mágico, in Morelos, Mexico.
 The mountain range, "vulnerable to landslides, erosions, and flooding", contains only small areas of land which are appropriate for cultivation.
 It contains the ruins of a small, pre-Hispanic, Ometochtli temple, known as El Tepozteco.
 It is believed that there were a number of settlements at one time at the mountain base.

 The Sierra is in El Tepozteco National Park, which was established in 1937.